mariesophiet/master_thesis/docs/testing_tools_usage/computational_performance_testing.md

 - x86 Linux Machines using a Debian-based operating system
 - ARM Linux devices using a 64-bit Debian-based Operating System

-**Notice:** The HQC KEM algorithms are disabled by default in recent Liboqs versions due to a disclosed IND-CCA2 vulnerability.
-For benchmarking purposes, the setup process includes an optional flag to enable HQC, accompanied by a user confirmation prompt and warning.
+**Notice:** The HQC KEM algorithms are disabled by default in recent versions of both Liboqs and the OQS-Provider, due to their current implementations not conforming to the latest specification, which includes important security fixes.
+For benchmarking purposes, the setup process includes an optional flag to enable HQC in these libraries, accompanied by a user confirmation prompt and warning.
+Enabling HQC is done at the user's own discretion and this project assumes no responsibility for its use.
 For instructions on enabling HQC, see the [Advanced Setup Configuration Guide](../advanced_setup_configuration.md), and refer to the [Disclaimer Document](../../DISCLAIMER.md) for more information on this issue.

 ## Performing PQC Computational Performance Testing